Arthur O'Connor (United Irishman): Exile in France

 O'Connor was released in 1802 under the condition of "banishment".
 He travelled to Paris, where he was regarded as the accredited representative of the United Irishmen by Napoleon.
 In February 1804, the future emperor appointed him General of Division for the Irish Legion being readied in Brittany for an invasion of Ireland.
 According to the Nouvelle biographie générale (Paris, 1855) the “openness of his character, and his unalterable attachment to the cause of liberty rendered him little agreeable to Napoleon" who, after abandoning plans for Ireland, did not again employ him.
 On the other hand, it is the recollection of Paul Barras, who had been President of the French Directory, that it been by "compliance and boasting" that he had obtained from Napoleon, as emperor, all that the Directory had denied him.
 In either case, as he had had no military experience, his appointment was resented by many of his compatriots in the Legion.

 Robert Emmet did not entrust O’Connor in Paris with representing his plans for a renewed insurrection in Ireland.
-When Britain re-opened its war with France in May 1803, Emmett sent his own emissary, Patrick Gallagher, to Paris ro ask "money, arms, ammunition and officers" but not, as O'Connor had urged, for large numbers of troops.
+When Britain re-opened its war with France in May 1803, Emmett sent his own emissary, Patrick Gallagher, to Paris to ask "money, arms, ammunition and officers" but not, as O'Connor had urged, for large numbers of troops.
 After his rising in Dublin misfired in July, and he could no longer indulge his hostility to Napoleon's imperial ambition, Emmet entrusted his plea for a French force to the rebel veteran Myles Byrne.